Juncker tweaks EU team, to reshuffle transport and energy posts

 The new EU executive body, comprised of one representative from each of the 28 member states, is due to take office for five years on Nov.
 1, replacing that led by the outgoing president of the European Commission, Jose Manuel Barroso.

-After several days of party political confrontation, when the main center-right and center-left blocs in parliament threatened to reject each other’s candidates for Juncker’s team, all but Bratusek were accepted as commissioners by lawmakers last week.
+After several days of party political confrontation, when the main centre-right and centre-left blocs in parliament threatened to reject each other’s candidates for Juncker’s team, all but Bratusek were accepted as commissioners by lawmakers last week.
 That set Juncker, the conservative former premier of Luxembourg, on track to take office on time.

 Bulc studied in San Francisco and worked in Silicon Valley before returning to Slovenia to work in the state telecoms company and then found her own firm, Telemach.
 She was recruited into politics as a deputy premier last month by Prime Minister Miro Cerar, who unseated Bratusek in an election in July.